LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

 Below is an overview of the widget capabilities, in this section, we will cover the following topics:

-* Introducing the Salesforce Widget for LiveEngage
+* Introducing the Salesforce widget
-* Creating an Account from LiveEngage
+* Creating an account
-* Creating a Contact from LiveEngage
+* Creating a contact from
-* Creating a Lead from LiveEngage
+* Creating a lead
-* Creating an Opportunity from LiveEngage
+* Creating an opportunity
-* Creating a Case from LiveEngage
+* Creating a case
-* Creating a Custom Object record from LiveEngage
+* Creating a Custom Object record

 ### **Introducing the LiveEngage SFDC widget**